Flight Delay Compensation

 There is no need to manually enter or remember your flight details or booking numbers—just scan the barcode on your boarding pass.
 After this, our compensation calculator takes care of everything.

-After you enter your flight details into our free compensation calculator, within seconds you are notified if you are eligible or not to make a claim for your delayed, canceled or overbooked flight.
+After you enter your flight details into our free flight delay compensation calculator, within seconds you are notified if you are eligible or not to make a claim for your delayed, canceled or overbooked flight.

 Factors that influence if you quality for compensation and by how much include weather and technical issues.